wendyverdonk93/docs/content/tools/multisafepay-control/get-your-api-key.md

 - Site ID
 - Secure Code

-## Accessing your API key

-Follow these steps to locate your website details:

-1. Navigate to _Settings > Website settings_
-2. Click on the website.
-An _API key_, _Site ID_ and _Secure code_ will be provided to establish a connection:
-3. Most [ecommerce integrations](/integrations/ecommerce-integrations) supported by MultiSafepay will request an API key, Site ID, Secure code and an Account ID.
-Your Account ID is shown in your dashboard in the top right corner behind your company name.
-If you are building your own integration with our API, SDK or wrapper, use the API key under your website settings.
+Most [ecommerce integrations](/integrations/ecommerce-integrations) supported by MultiSafepay request an API key, site ID, secure code, and account ID.
+Your account ID appears in the top right corner of the MultiSafepay Control banner.
+If you are building your own integration using our API, SDK, or wrapper, use the API key under your website settings.

-4. Enter the requested information in the backend of your website
+4. Enter the required details in the backend of your website.
-5. The connection is finalized and you will be able to [place a test order](https://docs.multisafepay.com/api/#orders) to validate the connection.
+5. The connection is finalized and you can [place a test order](https://docs.multisafepay.com/api/#orders) to validate the connection.